cloudify-cosmo/getcloudify.org/source/guide/3.2/installation-cli.md

 {% endhighlight %}

 ## Prerequisites for Compilation when installing from PyPI
-Cloudify CLI has dependencies that require compilation on your machine:
+Cloudify's CLI has dependencies that require compilation on your machine:

 ### Windows
 For Windows it's suggested to use [Unofficial Windows Binaries for Python](http://www.lfd.uci.edu/~gohlke/pythonlibs)